ibexa/documentation-developer/docs/api/field_type_search.md

 ### `getDefaultMatchField()`

-This method retrieves the name of the default field to be used for matching.
-As Field Types can index multiple fields (see [MapLocation](field_type_reference.md#maplocation-field-type) Field Type's implementation of this interface), this method is used to define the default field for matching.
-The default field is typically used by the Field criterion.
+This method retrieves the name of the default Field to be used for matching.
+As Field Types can index multiple Fields (see [MapLocation](field_type_reference.md#maplocation-field-type) Field Type's implementation of this interface), this method is used to define the default field for matching.
+The default Field is typically used by the [`Field` Search Criterion](../guide/search/criteria_reference/field_criterion.md).

 ### `getDefaultSortField()`